-Here is Düsseldorf, a cutting-edge city with an amazing collection of buildings created by internationally acclaimed architects.
+Here is a Düsseldorf Architecture Guide.
+Düsseldorf is such a cutting-edge city with an amazing collection of buildings created by internationally acclaimed architects.

 An important shipping port city from the late Roman Empire all the way until the Second World War.
 However, the second half of the 20th Century was not that fertile for Düsseldorf as the manufacturing and transport economy declined.
 Nowadays, Düsseldorf harbour replaced the former warehouses and silos with some spectacular postmodern architecture turning it into one the most modern and attractive part of the city.
 Or at least it is for me as the area which has been remodelled the most to relaunch it as a district of technological innovation.